 Unsure about the accuracy of that last part of Air Canada’s email, I contacted our friends at the Canadian Transportation Agency.

 Unfortunately, as it turns out, the regulation says “refused transport” is different than being denied boarding.
-Sigie was refused transport because the agent mistakenly believed she didn’t have the correct travel documentation.
+The Air Canada agent denied Sigie boarding because he mistakenly believed she didn’t possess the correct travel documentation.
 Being denied boarding only has to do with an airline overselling a flight according to the CTA.